Supplemental Nutrition Assistance Program (SNAP)

 - Look at unit prices to compare similar products at the grocery store.
 (View tips on comparing prices in English or Spanish.)

-- If you or someone you know needs help with food resources, you can click here to find the closest food pantry to you.
+- If you or someone you know needs help with food resources, you can click here What is SNAP?NOTICE: SNAP Households Will See Reduction in Benefits to the Pre-pandemic Monthly Amount Beginning March 2023Food Pantries in Clear Creek County to find the closest food pantry to you.

 - SNAP participants can call their local county human services office for questions about their benefits.